 Gum Disease and Your General Health

 The consequences of untreated gum disease extend beyond the mouth.
-Research has established connections between periodontitis and several systemic conditions.
+A growing body of research links periodontitis to several systemic conditions.

-Cardiovascular disease: A meta-analysis by Larvin et al. (2021) found a 20% increased relative risk of cardiovascular disease in patients with periodontal disease (PubMed).
+A 2021 meta-analysis by Larvin et al. found a 20% increased relative risk of cardiovascular disease in patients with periodontal disease (PubMed).
+Chronic oral inflammation is thought to contribute to atherosclerosis by seeding inflammatory markers into the bloodstream.

-Diabetes: Research by Stohr et al. (2021) demonstrated a bidirectional relationship between periodontitis and type 2 diabetes, with each condition increasing the risk of the other by approximately 25% (PubMed).
+Research by Stöhr et al. (2021) demonstrated a bidirectional relationship between periodontitis and type 2 diabetes, with each condition increasing the risk of the other by approximately 25% (PubMed).
+Active gum disease worsens glycaemic control, which in turn accelerates periodontal breakdown.

-Pregnancy complications: Corbella et al. (2012) found that periodontitis is associated with higher risk of preterm birth and low birth weight (PubMed).
+Corbella et al. (2012) found that periodontitis is associated with higher rates of preterm birth and low birth weight (PubMed).
+The mechanism is thought to involve inflammatory mediators crossing the placental barrier.

 These findings reinforce why treating gum disease early matters for more than just your teeth.